shipcore-nl/dhlparcel-api-php/README.md

-# DHL Parcel PHP Bindings
+# DHL Parcel API PHP Bindings

 PHP Library to use DHL Parcel API as documented on https://api-gw.dhlparcel.nl/docs/.